-Investment management costs reflect fees paid to investment managers and specialist investment consultants, as well as the costs of the First State Super investment team.
+Investment-related costs reflect fees paid to external investment managers and specialist investment consultants, as well as the costs of our internal investment team.

-Performance fee arrangements are in place with a number of external investment managers.
-Performance-related costs reflect the performance fees incurred in relation to these managers for the year ending 30 June 2017.
+We do not charge a performance fee.
+However, performance fee arrangements are in place with a number of external investment managers.
+Performance-related costs reflect the performance fees incurred in relation to these investments for the year ending 30 June 2019.

 Other fees and costs

-Other fees and costs includes fees paid to the custodian to hold the assets of the fund, amounts paid to accounting/audit and tax specialists, costs associated with the fund's securities lending program and the 0.04% trustee charge in relation to the pre-mixed investment options (i.e. the High Growth, Growth, Diversified SRI, Balanced Growth and Conservative Growth investment options), as well as costs associated with the use of over-the-counter (OTC) derivatives.
+Other fees and costs includes fees paid to the custodian to hold the assets of the fund, amounts paid to accounting/audit and tax specialists, costs associated with the fund's securities lending program and the trustee's charge of 0.04% per year for the pre-mixed investment options (i.e. the High Growth, Growth, Diversified SRI, Balanced Growth and Conservative Growth investment options), as well as costs associated with the use of over-the-counter (OTC) derivatives.

 Total investment fees

-Total investment fees reflects the total of investment management costs, performance-related costs, explicit transaction costs and other fees and costs.
+Total investment fees reflect the total of investment-related costs, performance-related costs, transaction costs and other fees and costs.